JL-Sec/Certificate_SAN_Enumerator/README.md

 # certificat_SAN_enum.sh

-`cert_enum.sh` — a simple certificate enumeration tool that uses `nmap` and `openssl` to discover certificate CNs, SANs, and fingerprints, and optionally resolves SAN hostnames into A/AAAA records for follow-on scanning.
+`certificate_SAN_enum.sh` — a simple certificate enumeration tool that uses `nmap` and `openssl` to discover certificate CNs, SANs, and fingerprints, and optionally resolves SAN hostnames into A/AAAA records for follow-on scanning.

 > **Purpose**: quickly enumerate TLS certificates for external targets, extract SANs (including those only revealed by `nmap --script ssl-cert`), and creates CSV output.